 At Rivers Primary Academy, we are geographers!

 Our curriculum develops pupils' aspirations so that they strive to be the best that they can be.
-We carefully plan the subject knowledge, skills and vocabulary, coupled with specific Aspire character virtues and learning behaviours, so that our pupils have the tools to be successful in learning and in life.
+We carefully plan the subject knowledge, skills and vocabulary, coupled with specific Aspire character virtues and learner skills, so that our pupils have the tools to be successful in learning and in life.
 Our geography curriculum promotes curiosity and a love and thirst for learning.
 It inspires future-thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

-We aim for all of our children to leave Rivers Primary equipped with the geography skills and knowledge that will enable them to be ready for the curriculum at KS3 and for life as an adult in the wider world.
+We aim for all of our children to leave Rivers Primary equipped with the history skills and knowledge that will enable them to be ready for the curriculum at KS3 and for life as an adult in the wider world.
 Each geography lesson starts with a retrieval low-stakes quiz, formed of a question from the previous lesson, previous unit and previous year.
 These are used to inform the teacher about the impact of the current learning and demonstrate pupils’ retention of previous knowledge.
 Assessment of the children’s work and their acquisition of knowledge is continual throughout the unit and can be taken in multiple forms such as written work and engagement with disciplinary content.
 At the end of the unit, children complete a post-learning assessment which is made up of some multiple choice retrieval questions and some longer written response questions to allow children to demonstrate their understanding.
-Reviews in geography include work scrutinies, learning walks, pupil and staff voice.
+Reviews in geography include reviewing pupils’ work, learning walks and pupil and staff voice.
 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.